Tym154/ANNBoost/README.md

 Core Functions: All essential neural network operations are implemented.

-CUDA Trainer (Partial Support):
+CUDA Trainer:

-Forward propagation runs on GPU.
+Forward propagation on GPU and backward propagation on GPu

-Backward propagation still runs on a single CPU thread.

 🚀 Work in Progress